cheoljoo/cheoljoo.github.io/_posts/2019-03-29-starting-post.md

 # IMO
 - Be a Habit
     - I wanna get the working sequence.
         - check calendar : before starting work , I check the calendar.
-Then I set the alarm in my phone not to attend the meeting late.
+Then I set the alarm in my phone in order not to be late for the meeting.
         - check email briefly : see the email briefly and set a flag for seeing later in detail. and set the calendar for meetings.
         - check my working list : write down working something in wiki page.
 I summarize my weekly report with it.   basically I use this page as weekly report.
         - check email with a flag in detail : write down working something in wiki page. write down what to do and what will to do with the reason and results.